Skip to content

 0 1 2 3 4 5 6 7 8 9 10

-Two (2) distinct types of restriction enzyme recognition sites, AcvI and ClaI, are labeled at the top of this DNA segment.
+Two (2) distinct types of restriction enzyme recognition sites, MfeI and KspI, are labeled at the top of this DNA segment.

 Note: The dashes at both ends of the strand indicate that the next restriction site is far away and outside the visible region.
 Because this segment is part of a much larger molecule, any uncut or very large fragments will not travel into the gel and will appear to be stuck in the well.

-Determine the sizes of the DNA bands that would appear on an agarose gel after digestion with AcvI only.
+Determine the sizes of the DNA bands that would appear on an agarose gel after digestion with MfeI only.

 Restriction Enzyme DNA Fragment Products (13 Length, 3 Sites)